 Courtesy of Sundance Institute

-Hulu picked up special jury prize-winner Stephen Maing’s hard-hitting NYPD expose “Crime + Punishment,” produced by Laura Poitras, as well as breakthrough filmmaker prize-winner Bing Liu’s “Minding the Gap,” which follows three young men in the Rust Belt.
+Hulu picked up special jury prize-winner Stephen Maing’s hard-hitting NYPD expose “Crime + Punishment,” produced by Laura Poitras, as well as breakthrough filmmaker prize-winner Bing Liu’s “Minding the Gap,” which follows three young skateboarders in the Rust Belt.

-Debuting at Tribeca to raves was Ian Bonhôte and Peter Ettedgui’s “McQueen” (July 20, Bleecker Street), a well-appointed rags-to-riches saga about troubled fashion designer Alexander McQueen.
+Debuting at Tribeca to raves was Ian Bonhôte and Peter Ettedgui’s crowdpleaser “McQueen” (July 20, Bleecker Street), a well-appointed rags-to-riches saga about troubled fashion designer Alexander McQueen.

-Another biodoc hit big at Cannes: Kevin Macdonald’s revelatory “Whitney” (July 6, Roadside Attractions) which is following the “Amy” release playbook.
+Another biodoc hit big at Cannes: Kevin Macdonald’s revelatory “Whitney” (July 6, Roadside Attractions) which followed the “Amy” release playbook.
 Also breaking at Cannes was three-time documentary nominee Wim Wenders’ “Pope Francis: A Man of His Word” (May 18, Focus Features), which may be too hagiographic to please critics, audiences, or Oscar voters.

 No film will be deemed a frontrunner until I have seen it.
+Lists are in alphabetical order.

 “Won’t You Be My Neighbor?”